 Assessing and managing risk

-Contingent liability & loan ceilings
+Contingent liability and loan ceilings

 We operate within a strong regulatory environment.
 The controls imposed include:

-Within this framework, we aim to prudently minimise the cost of funding our loan assets on both the Commercial Account and National Interest Account and to prudently maximise the return on our investments – including funds representing our equity, reserves and working capital.
+Within this framework, we aim to minimise the cost of funding our loan assets on both the Commercial Account and National Interest Account and to maximise the return on our investments.
+This includes funds representing our equity, reserves and working capital.

-In transacting on wholesale markets, Treasury confines risk prudently within Board and Executive approved limits and does not trade speculatively.
+In transacting on wholesale markets, Treasury confines risk within Board and Executive approved limits and does not trade speculatively.

 We borrow in the global debt capital market to fund our lending operations.
 The core function of Treasury is to prudently raise funding at competitive rates and to manage the investment of capital and reserves and the surplus liquidity portfolio.

-Treasury uses derivative products to minimise currency and interest rate risks arising from our core businesses and our treasury’s funding and investing operations.
+Treasury uses derivative products to minimise currency and interest rate risks arising from our core businesses and treasury’s funding and investing operations.
 Our power to enter into derivatives transactions comes from our general powers in section 11 of the EFIC Act.

-Foreign exchange and interest rate management
+Foreign exchange and interest rate movement

 The loans we provide to customers, and the rescheduled debts, are mostly denominated in foreign currencies.